Going gluten-free can improve your health. A gluten-free diet involves excluding foods that contain protein including wheat, rye, and barley.

 Other important tips:

 Parents should read labels, restock their pantry and fridge as they gear up to give gluten-free a try, record food intake, and symptoms, and then relax and watch if, over time, this works for the child.
 If not, there is not much lost in those three months!
 If so, go forth in your gluten-free world!
-It’s really up to you to decide if GF living is beneficial or “bull.”
+It’s really up to you to decide if GF living is beneficial for health or “bull.”

 Keri is a special needs parent and a veteran high school English and journalism teacher turned writer.
 She enjoys reading, hiking, gardening, cooking, traveling, wine tasting, and practicing yoga.
 Both she and her son love to create art.
 She has a passion for educating people on all things autism.
 Visit her blog at https://kerimehome.com.View All Posts